Spomky-Labs/jose/doc/Performance.md

 * Signature operations:
   * The HMAC signature performances are very good.
   * The RSA signature performances are good.
-  * The ECC signature performances are very bad.
+  * The ECC signature performances are poor.
 This is due to the use of a pure PHP library.
 * Key Encryption operations:
   * The algorithms based on RSA are very good.
   * The AES GCM Key Wrapping algorithms are very good if the extension is installed, else performances are bad.
   * The AES Key Wrapping algorithms are good.
   * The PBES2-* algorithms performances are bad, except if you use small salt and low count which is not what you intent to do.
-  * The ECC encryption performances are very bad.
+  * The ECC encryption performances are poor.
 This is due to the use of a pure PHP library.
 * Content Encryption operations:
   * All A128CBC-* algorithms are very good.
   * A128GCM-* algorithms are very good if the extension is installed, else performances are bad.